Krishna-anhsirk/Coding-Ninjas-Skill-Test/README.md

 # Coding-Ninjas-Skill-Test
-Projects on skill tests of Coding Ninjas
+These projects are the questions on skill tests of Coding Ninjas Web Development course